pip-services/pip-services-docs/content/en/dart/expressions/csv/csv_quote_state.md

 #### nextToken
-Gets the next token from the stream started from the character linked to this state.
+Gets the next token from the stream, starting from the character linked to this state.

 `@override`
 > [Token?](../../tokenizers/token) nextToken(IScanner scanner, [ITokenizer?](../../tokenizers/itokenizer) tokenizer)